no-markup-markup/nmm/readme-template/README.md

   <summary><b>nmm source:</b></summary>

 ```
-This is a sentence followed by a note reference.[FTN:f]
+This is a sentence followed by a note reference.[NTE:f]

-This is another sentence followed by a note reference.[FTN:f']
+This is another sentence followed by a note reference.[NTE:f']

-*	FTN:f
+*	NTE:f
 	A footnote/endnote.

-*	FTN:f'
+*	NTE:f'
 	A footnote/endnote.
 	It spans multiple lines in the source.